LaudateCorpus1/lexor/docs/source/index.rst

 Lexor Documentation
 ###################

-Lexor is a document converter implemented in Python.
+A document converter implemented in Python.

 Basic Usage
 ===========